 Curing a ham is fun and the results are often better than store-bought.
 Here’s how to get it done properly and safely.

 Curing is very different from any other recipe because you are using a preservative, sodium nitrite.
 You must read and thoroughly understand my article on the Science Of Curing Meats before attempting to cure a ham or before you ask any questions.
-That page also contains info on scaling the recipe up or down.
+If your ham is bigger or smaller, you need to go to the curing calculator to determine how much water and Prague Powder #1 you need and it will also tell you how long it will take.

 Want to create a smoked ham at home but aren’t sure how to do it?
 The key to creating a ham like the ones you normally purchase during the holidays is the process for curing a fresh ham.
 Without knowing how to cure a fresh ham, you won’t achieve the same flavor or deep red color of a traditional holiday ham.